 Within the past year, MPD has experienced an improvement in the quality of the crash data and timely uploads into SAFETYNET and other programs.
 Currently, the overall rating, as well as individual SSDQ ratings, are all GOOD.

-Program Activities FY 2020 - 2022: Describe activities that will be taken to maintain a "Good" overall SSDQ rating.
-These activities should include all measures listed in the table above.
-Also, describe program activities to achieve a "Good" rating for all SSDQ measures based upon the Problem Statement Narrative including measurable milestones.
+Program Activities for FY 2020 - 2022: Describe any actions that will be taken to achieve a "Good" rating in any category not currently rated as "Good," including measurable milestones.

 MPD will continue performing as the previous reporting year.